Cooking With Denatured Alcohol

 What is denatured alcohol?

-Denatured alcohol, also known as methylated spirits, is ethanol with additives to make it more poisonous or unpalatable and sometimes dyed to give it color.
+Denatured alcohol, also known as methylated spirits, is ethanol with additives to make it poisonous or unpalatable and sometimes dyed to give it color.
 Since most parts of the world heavily tax and control alcohol meant for consumption, these additives get around those issues.

-Where do I purchase denatured alcohol?
+Where do I buy denatured alcohol?

 You can find it at any hardware store, usually somewhere in the paint section.
 Paint stores also carry it.
 (Supposedly, it has other uses besides as a fuel.
-Who'd have thought?!)
+Who’d have thought?!)
 Even tiny mom and pop hardware stores generally carry it.
-Most outdoor stores such as REI, EMS, and Cabellas carry denatured alcohol, and outfitters near popular trails—especially along trails such as the Appalachian Trail or Pacific Crest Trail—often sell denatured alcohol by the ounce which is particularly convenient.
-If you are on a thru-hike of such trails, many trail angels often have denatured alcohol available by the ounce as well, but you shouldn't rely on that.
+Most outdoor stores such as REI, EMS, and Cabelas carry denatured alcohol, and outfitters near popular trails—especially along trails such as the Appalachian Trail or Pacific Crest Trail—often sell denatured alcohol by the ounce which is particularly convenient.
+If you are on a thru-hike of such trails, many trail angels often have denatured alcohol available by the ounce as well, but you shouldn’t rely on that.

 Sometimes denatured alcohol can be found in camping sections of stores (if they have one) including Wal-Mart, CVS, or Walgreens.
 Most of the time, you won't find it there, but it's been known to happen and is worth looking for if you're already there for another reason and need some.